jsanders108/StorageVictim-Audit/README.md

 ## Initial Security Audit

-The following process was followed to complete the initial security audit on StorageVictim.sol:
+The following process was followed to complete the Initial Security Audit on StorageVictim.sol:

 1) The contract was upgraded to a newer version of Solidity (0.8x).
 2) The contract code was reviewed manually to a) understand its mechanics and objectives, and b) identify any initial obvious security issues.